 module.

-Linguistically, the modules, as nouns, are now active.
+Linguistically, these modules, as nouns, are now active.
 Rather than always being the object of the verbs (the data that procedures act upon), they can be the subject of a phrase.

 In the modular programming methodology, one of the most important principles is encapsulation, whereby the data contained within a module is accessible from the rest of the program only via behaviors of the module.
 This makes it much easier to control what happens when data is modified.